cs330section66/course-selection-prototype/README.md

 We identified several user needs.
 First, they need to easily navigate through the course descriptions between different departments.
 On each course site, they want to see the prerequisites of each course.
 On a different site, they needed to see the degree requirements for their major.
 Opening a separate webpage for each set of information was tedious for them.
 Secondly, they want to easily keep track of the meeting times and prerequisites to be easily accessed while transferring between tabs.
 The selection of new classes came in the order of looking at degree requirement, then sorting through class prerequisites, lastly checking ctecs and timing.

 Almost all the students we observed had a painful process navigating through multiple tabs and often forgot an information on a course and had to go back and check again.
 Most of the participants used a helper notepad, or a piece of paper, aside to not forget all the overwhelming information coming at once.
 The most time-consuming part of the process was to check-out each course in a separate tab to see the requirements, weekly hours, and the description.
 They are not satisfied with what Caesar has to offer because it is either to layered out or slow to navigate.
 This is the obstacle that pushes users into the habit of working in multiple tabs, making the process more complex at some point.
 Either using Caesar, or using outside sources such as department websites, we realized that the users were unhappy about how the information is all over the place and not collected under one source.
-This confirmed our initial belief that there is an opportunity for innovation in unifying the information while making it easy to sort through.
+This confirmed our initial belief that there is an opportunity for innovation in unifying the information and allowing users to easily sort through the necessary resources on one page.

 ## 3) Paper Prototype (P4)